 The regulation of Antarctic fisheries is carried out by The Convention on the Conservation of Antarctic Marine Living Resources - CCAMLR.
 This came into force in 1982, as part of the Antarctic Treaty System.

 The Antarctic Convention Area covers about 10% of the whole earths surface.
-Currently four species are targeted by fisheries in this area, though there have been other in the past that are no longer active.
+Currently four species are targeted by fisheries in this area, though there have been others in the past that are no longer active.

 What species are fished for in Antarctica?

-- Mackerel icefish - Champsocephalus gunnari
+- Mackerel icefish - Champsocephalus

 - Antarctic krill - Euphausia superba

 Both species of toothfish are subject to illegal fishing by unregistered and unregulated vessels due to the premium prices paid by upmarket restaurants.
-Pictured right with bycatch.

 Icefish were heavily exploited in the 1970's and 1980's, the fishing of these was banned in the early 1990's, Fishing of them is currently highly regulated.